-But here’s the good news: with a few smart habits, you can drastically cut down food waste at home.
-You’ll save money, eat healthier, and feel good knowing you’re making a positive impact on the planet.
+Here's the good news β with just a few habits, you could reduce food wastage at home drastically.
+By doing so, you'll save money, eat healthier, and feel good that you're helping the planet.

-Let’s dive into 7 smart, practical ways to reduce food waste starting today—plus hacks, tips, and tricks to make it simple.
+Let's get into seven smart, practical ways to reduce food waste, starting today, plus the hacks, tips, and tricks to make it easy.

 1. Plan Your Meals Like a Pro

-One of the biggest reasons food gets wasted is poor planning.
-You buy more than you need, or forget what’s already at home.
+One of the main reasons food is wasted is poor planning.
+You forget what you already have at home and buy more than needed.

 Steps to Try: